Skip to content

 The HSM can be used as a seed generator OATH and as an OTP(One Time Password) authenticator.
 The HSM implementation complies with the standards listed below.

-By providing a secure cryptographic frontier, a controlled environment and approved algorithms, HSM has advantages when it comes to being adopted as a strong authentication system.
+By providing a secure cryptographic boundary, a controlled environment and certified algorithms, HSM offers advantages for adoption in strong authentication systems.

 1. Emission: emission consists of the HSM generating the seed, which causes a blob to be emitted, which is returned to the application for storage in a database.
 With the blob kept in a database external to the HSM, the issuing process is very flexible, without generating a load on the HSM, and maintaining the necessary secrecy and confidentiality.